 Dave and I have often considered settling down in Mexico.
 Each time we visit, we love it!
-We haven't seen enough of the country to decide where is best, so when Nathan of The TRVL Blog suggested writing about his 10 favourite places in Mexico, we were excited to read it.
+We haven’t seen everywhere in the country to decide where is best, so when Nathan of The TRVL Blog suggested writing about his 10 favorite places in Mexico, we were excited to read it.

 That brings me to my next point, the Yucatan Peninsula.
 Yes, the Yucatan is home to some stunning and hard-to-beat destinations.
 However, it would be a huge mistake to concentrate on this one area of Mexico.